lp4/batocera-tailscale/README.md

 ***Refresh tailscale admin console page and you'll find **subnet**(script 1) and **exit node**(script2) waiting to be approved, approve them as per your likings***

-*now you can access your rom files, copy/paste/delete, ssh, route your entire network or use your batocera machine as vpn when you are out if you have tailscale running in the remote computer/device using same tailscale account or by sharing your machine to your friends who has a tailscale account with every reboot*
+*now you can access your rom files, copy/paste/delete, ssh, route your entire network or use your batocera machine as a vpn server when you are out if you have tailscale running in the remote computer/device using same tailscale account or by sharing your machine to your friends who has a tailscale account with every reboot*

 ***to disable tailscale at boot***